nayyyhaa/NotesFeed/README.md

 - Search for a particular note.
 - Archive & restore note.
 - Delete note in seperated folder.
+- Sign in/Sign Up using mock backend (MockBee)

 ## Technologies & Concepts used